 Applications and Admissions

-The Department of Communication at Texas A&M University engages a holistic application review process to make admission decisions.
+The Department of Communication & Journalism at Texas A&M University engages a holistic application review process to make admission decisions.
 As such, all applications are reviewed by the Graduate Instructional Committee of the department.
 This review process examines all application materials for indicators of success, which include evidence of academic merit and achievement as well as evidence of perseverance and “grit” (skills related to overcoming adversity, problem solving, time management, etc.).
 The are no minimum GPA requirements for admission, and we do not require GRE scores to apply.

 Each applicant is considered for financial support in the form of a teaching assistantship or fellowship (unless otherwise indicated in the application).
 Applicants applying after the deadline may find that funding resources have been expended, and/or all available slots for the upcoming year have been filled.

-The Department of Communication admits students each fall semester.
+The Department of Communication & Journalism admits students each fall semester.
 The deadline for fall admission applications is December 15 for PhD applicants and February 1 for MA applicants of the prior calendar year.
 (There are no admissions for spring or summer starts)